Hadevsh/Dutch-Roadmap/Stage 1/Week 3/Lesson 21: School and Work – Talking About Your Job, Studies, and Daily Tasks.md

 ’s Middags neem ik pauze en drink ik koffie.
 Ik ben meestal om 17:00 klaar.
 Ik vind mijn werk leuk.

+#### Wrap-Up
+- Say 3 things you do every day at work or school.
+- Review 5 new words from today.
+- Reflect: Are you more confident talking about your work/study routine?